its-AmiteshS/YESIMGOD/README.md

 ### I'm Amitesh Kr.
 Singh - aka [YESIMGOD]

-### I'm a Student,Coder,Tech-Enthusiast and Gamer
+### A Student,Coder,Tech-Enthusiast and Developer
 - 🔭 2nd year CSE Student at JUET,Guna
-- 🌱 Currently learning and working on Ciphers
+- 🌱 Currently learning and working on Computer Vision
-- ⚡ Looking forward to explore more in Cybersecurity and WebDev
+- ⚡ Looking forward to explore more in Machine Learning and WebDev
 - 😊 Would love to collaborate and work on open source projects
-- 💻 Currently working on Django
+- 💻 Currently working on Tenserflow
-- 🥅 2022 Goal: Projects on Ciphers and many more....
+- 🥅 2022 Goal: Projects on Tenserflow, Computer Vision and many more....
 <br />

 ## :trophy: Languages and Tools: